-- Obtain the notional transfer value of Mr P's previous pension plan as of the date of this final decision - Obtain the actual transfer value of Mr P's SIPP, including any outstanding charges as of the date of this final decision

-- Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and relieve Mr P of any liabilities linked to the investments - Pay an amount into Mr P's SIPP so as to increase the transfer value to equal the notional value established.
-This payment should take account of any available tax relief and the effect of charges, and 8% simple interest should be added to it if it is not made within 28 days of this final decision - If the SIPP needs to be kept open only because of the illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed - If Mr P has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr P. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this - Pay to Mr P £500 to compensate him for the distress and inconvenience he's been caused by Options' failings
+- Obtain the notional transfer value of Mr N's previous pension plan as of the date of this final decision - Obtain the actual transfer value of Mr N's SIPP, including any outstanding charges as of the date of this final decision - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and relieve Mr N of any liabilities linked to the investments - Pay an amount into Mr N's SIPP so as to increase the transfer value to equal the notional value established.
+This payment should take account of any available tax relief and the effect of charges, and 8% simple interest should be added to it if it is not made within 28 days of the date Options receives notification of his acceptance of this final decision - If the SIPP needs to be kept open only because of the illiquid investment/s and is used only or substantially to hold that asset, then any future SIPP fees should be waived until the SIPP can be closed - If Mr N has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr N. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this - Pay to Mr N £500 to compensate him for the distress and inconvenience he's been caused by Options' failings